LudvigLindblad/DM-rate-calculation-in-graphene/README.md

 The constants used are given in SI units and are listed in constants.py

-Band energies and eigenvectors for sigma are gather in loadtables.py
+Band energies and eigenvectors for sigma are gathered in loadtables.py

 The author of these tools are Julia Andersson, Ebba Grönfors, Christoffer Hellekant, Ludvig Lindblad and Fabian Resare.

 For questions, bug reports or other suggestions please contact Ludli@student.chalmers.se, Resaref@student.chalmers.se or chrhelle@student.chalmers.se